scottbreenmsft/scripts/AzureAD/AdminUnit/Sync-AADAdminUnitMembership/README.md

    - mailnickname

 **WARNING**
-This script adds AND removes users so if the groups are empty or can't be found, the script will remove all users from the administrative unit.
+This script adds AND removes users so if the groups are found but are empty, the script will **remove** all users from the administrative unit.
 It's critical you test the script for you environment in a test environment, understand how it works and customise it for your needs before executing it in production.

 ## Script Parameters